Constitutional history of Canada: Royal Commission on Bilingualism and Biculturalism (1963)

-For the federal government this demand for an enormous shift in power to a province done under a threat of a possible unilateral declaration of independence, was cause for great alarm.
+For the federal government, this demand for an enormous shift in power to a province under a threat of a possible unilateral declaration of independence was cause for great alarm.
 In 1967, on the initiative of Premier John Robarts of Ontario, a provincial first ministers' conference was held in Toronto to discuss the Canadian confederation of the future.
 From this, a first round of what would become annual constitutional meetings of all provincial premiers and the prime minister of Canada, was held in February 1968.
 On the initiative of Prime Minister Lester Pearson the conference undertook to address the desires of Quebec.
 Amongst numerous initiatives, the conference members examined the recommendations of a Bilingualism and Biculturalism Commission, the question of a Charter of Rights, regional disparities, and the timelines of a general review of the constitution (the British North America Act).

 In 1968, René Lévesque's Mouvement souveraineté-association joined forces with the Rassemblement pour l'indépendance nationale and the Ralliement national to create the Parti Québécois; Quebec's provincial political party that has since espoused the province's sovereignty.
 That same year, Pierre Trudeau became prime minister of Canada by winning the leadership race of the federal Liberal Party.
 He would undertake numerous legislative measures to enhance the status of Quebec within Canada, including the passage into law in 1969 of the Official Languages Act, which expanded upon the original official language status of both French and English from the 1867 British North America Act.